 A telehealth session is simply a counselling session conducted by phone or videoconference.
-Most of our practitioners have experience using the software and hardware involved.
-We can’t set your equipment and software up, but we can make sure that things are working properly on our end.
+Our practitioners have experience using the software and hardware involved.
+We can’t set up your equipment and software, but we can make sure that things are working properly on our end.

 What you need

 A reliable internet connection (can be mobile, but a video session may use a lot of data – check your plan), so broadband is recommended.